VBayesLab/VBLabDocs/VB-CGVB.md

 <br>
 Number of model parameters.
 - If the handle of the function calculating the $h(\theta)$ and $\Delta_\theta h(\theta)$ terms is provided, users have to specify this argument.
 - If a model object is specified, users have to set the number of parameters using the `NumParams` property of the model class.
-See [how to define a custom model with Maltab class](/VBLabDocs/model/custom/#class-model).
+See [how to define a custom model as a Maltab class object](/VBLabDocs/model/custom/#class-model).

 **Default:** `None`